mjordan/islandora_whole_object/README.md

 ## To do

 * Outputing the JSON-LD using https://github.com/scienceai/jsonld-vis would be interesting.
 See issue #1.
-* Add Solr document for the object.
 * Add the option of showing the content in a block.
 * Make the content types that we can view Whole Objects for configurable (currently it only shows on nodes of type 'islandora_object').
+* Make what shows in the overview for the object configurable.

 ## Current maintainer